 Country music superstar/actor Chase Tanner has yet to be denied anything–and he’s never wanted anything or anyone more than gorgeous screenplay writer Reno Linden.
-So when the film they are working on is finally finished, Chase decides to turn up the volume on seducing Reno.
+When the film they’re working on is finally finished, Chase decides to turn up the volume on seducing Reno.

 Reno Linden lived a quiet, rural life until she was thrust into the Hollywood scene when her book was adapted to film.
-Chase Tanner is larger than life, sinfully sexy and hell-bent on getting her into bed.
-Skittish after a failed wedding engagement, Reno risks the plunge into Chase’s arms, and is surprised that her good girl self can keep up with bad boy Chase.
+Chase Tanner is larger than life, sinfully sexy, and hell-bent on getting her into bed.
+Skittish after a failed relationship, Reno risks the plunge into Chase’s arms and is surprised that her good girl self can keep up with bad boy Chase.